LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

     android:id="@android:id/progress" >
 ```

-We need to set the correct id in the correct order for every item, to get it recognized by the system
+We need to set the correct id in the right order for every item:

 ```xml
 <clip